atc-project/atc-react/README.md

 1. Make sure you are compliant with the [requirements](#requirements)

-2. Modify existing `.yaml` files, or develop your own analytics using the templates of [Response Actions](response_actions/respose_action.yml.template) or [Response Playbooks](response_playbooks/respose_playbook.yml.template).
+2. Modify existing `.yml` files, or develop your own analytics using the templates of [Response Actions](response_actions/respose_action.yml.template) or [Response Playbooks](response_playbooks/respose_playbook.yml.template).
 They should be stored in the directories according to their type.

-3. When `.yaml` files are ready, convert them to `.markdown` documents and TheHive templates using the following commands:
+3. When `.yml` files are ready, convert them to `.md` documents and TheHive templates using the following commands:
     ```
     python3 main.py --markdown --auto --init
     python3 main.py --thehive